nseibert/ldap/README.md

 # Compatibility

-Version 3.x of eu_ldap is not compatible with LDAP server records created with 2.x, instead you have to redefine your server records in the configuration file.
+Version 3.x is not compatible with LDAP server records created with eu_ldap 2.x, instead you have to redefine your server records in the configuration file.
-**Version 3.1 supports TYPO3 6.0 and higher**.
+**Version 3.2 supports TYPO3 7.0 and higher**.